-Term: The term of the ECLP Management Agreement commences on June 14, 2023, and continues indefinitely until terminated.
-The term of the EMLP Management Agreement and BELP Management Agreement commence on September 1, 2024, and continue indefinitely until terminated.
+Term: The term of the ECLP Management Agreement, EMLP Management Agreement and BELP Management Agreement commence on June 14, 2023, and continue indefinitely until terminated.

 Termination: The ECLP Management Agreement, the BELP Management Agreement and the EMLP Management Agreement may be terminated by the respective Partnership or Braemore without cause by giving the other party 90 days' prior written notice.
 The aforementioned agreements may also be terminated for cause as a result of breach of such agreement by a party; if a party files or is adjudicated bankrupt or insolvent; either party admits in writing of its inability to pay its debts as they mature, or gives notice to any governmental body of insolvency or pending insolvency or suspension or pending suspension of operations.